threerocks-defi/code-review/rate-providers/TBYRateProvider.md

     - admin type: Multisig
         - multisig threshold/signers: 4
         - multisig timelock?
 NO
         - trustworthy signers?
-Yes - Chainlink
+Yes - Chainlink Multisig

 ### Oracles
 - [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).